Is “Right Person, Wrong Time” Real?

 2. Healing from a past relationship

 If someone has recently gone through a breakup or is still dealing with unresolved feelings from a previous relationship, they may not be emotionally available to pursue a new one.
-Some people don’t realize this until they try to enter a new relationship, and it becomes evident that they still have work to do in terms of healing.
+Some people don’t realize this until they try to enter into a new relationship, and it becomes evident that they still have work to do in terms of healing.
 This can be a valid reason for timing being wrong.

 3. Family obligations

 Family obligations can be a significant aspect of someone’s life.
 For example, they may need to take care of a sick family member or have children that require a lot of attention.
 This can be emotionally and physically draining, making it difficult for them to prioritize a relationship, even if they want to.
-Family and friends are often a top priority for many people.
+Family and friends are a top priority for many people.

 4. Personal struggles